GMihalkow/Csharp-ASP-Web-Apps/SimpleShop/README.md

-This is a C# ASP.Net Core 2.2 simple web shop application.
+This is a C# ASP.Net Core MVC 2.2 simple web shop application.